peerdavid/datr/README.md

 ```

 ## Execute
-The following command will download 20 images with the tags car && red.
+The following command will download 20 images with the tags car && red.<br>
 ```# python datr.py car,red 20 ```